 Present Progressive or Present Form of “to be going to” for the Planned Future Action

 Present Progressive or present form of “to be going to” is used to express the planned future action (Swan, 1984, p.
 252).
 But there is some difference between them at any rate.
-Unlike the Present Progressive, “to be going to” denotes one more additional meaning of intention which expresses special shade of modal meaning.
+Unlike the Present Progressive, “to be going to” denotes one more additional meaning of intention which expresses a special shade of modal meaning.

 Is he coming with us for her holidays?